Wild Bills Beef Jerky Recipe

 Ingredients for Wild Bills Beef Jerky

-Combine the sliced beef and marinade in a big ziplock bag or a container and toss until the meat is thoroughly covered.
-Place the bag in the refrigerator to allow the flavors to meld for at least 4 hours or up to a day.
+Combine the sliced beef and marinade in a big ziplock bag or a container and toss it until the meat is thoroughly covered.

 Marinating the Beef for Wild Bills recipe